Automattic/jetpack/readme.txt

 = Will the Super Cache compression slow down my server? =

-No, it will do the opposite in fact.
+No, it will do the opposite.
 Super Cache files are compressed and stored that way so the heavy compression is done only once.
 These files are generally much smaller and are sent to a visitor's browser much more quickly than uncompressed html.
 As a result, your server spends less time talking over the network which saves CPU time and bandwidth, and can also serve the next request much more quickly.

 = How do I make certain parts of the page stay dynamic? =

-WP Super Cache retains the dynamic loading code of WP Cache but only works in "half on" mode.
+WP Super Cache retains the dynamic loading code of WP Cache but only works in legacy caching mode.

 There are two ways to do this, you can have functions that stay dynamic or you can include other files on every page load.
 To have a dynamic function in the cached PHP page use this syntax around the function: